wi11dey/cassandra-exporter/README.md

 ### Standalone

 While it is preferable to run *cassandra-exporter* as a Java agent for performance, it can instead be run as an external application if required.

 Download the [latest release](https://github.com/instaclustr/cassandra-exporter/releases/latest) and copy `cassandra-exporter-standalone-<version>.jar` to a location of your choosing.

 The exporter can be started via `java -jar /path/to/cassandra-exporter-standalone-<version>.jar`.

 Prometheus metrics will now be available at <http://localhost:9500/metrics>.

-In this mode metrics will be queried via JMX which will incur a performance overhead.
+In this mode, metrics will be queried via JMX which does incur a performance overhead.
 The standalone mode was originally designed to assist with benchmarking and development of the exporter.

-The set of metrics available is close to that of the agent -- Gossiper related metrics are unavailable as these aren't readily available over JMX.
+The set of metric families, and attached labels, does differ slightly between the agent and standalone versions.
+This is due to some metrics not being available over JMX.

-Currently some additional metadata labels, such as the table type (table, index, view, etc) attached to the `cassandra_table_*` metrics, are not available (this feature has yet to be written).

 ### Prometheus Configuration